The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Danish research shows their babies spend 3x more time on the floor and 75% less time in containers.
 Result?
 Lower obesity, better motor skills, superior executive function.

 Most pediatricians wait until obvious delays before acting.
-By then, it's often too late.
-Here are the early warning signs that demand immediate intervention:
+But by then, you've lost valuable time.
+So here are the early warning signs to watch for:

 By 2 months, if your baby can't: